srilakshmiprasanna4/world-layoffs-sql-cleaning/README.md

 # world-layoffs-sql-cleaning
-SQL-based data cleaning project for global layoffs data.
-This project transforms raw layoff records into a clean, analysis-ready dataset by applying SQL techniques such as deduplication, null handling, standardization, and formatting
+This project involves cleaning a dataset of global layoffs using SQL.
+The raw data contains information on company layoffs across different industries and countries.
+Using SQL queries, the data is cleaned by removing duplicates, handling missing values, standardizing formats such as dates, and preparing it for accurate analysis.
+The goal is to create a clean, consistent, and analysis-ready dataset suitable for reporting or further insights.

+## Cleaning Steps
+**Data Import**
+**Duplicate Removal**
+**Standardization**
+**Null Handling**